Website optimization mistakes are everywhere.

 - Don’t load content (Images, videos, audio) until your visitor interacts with it.

 For example, you won’t load images halfway down the page until your visitor scrolls that far.
-That’ll save you a lot of bandwidth, especially if you use image heavy content.
-For WordPress you can use a plugin like Lazy Load.
+That’ll save you a lot of bandwidth, especially if you use image-heavy content.
+For WordPress, you can use a plugin like Lazy Load.
+Additionally, make sure to integrate a good web hosting for WordPress which will help your website perform more smoothly.

 - Turn on compression.